French Press Vs Moka Pot | (Differences & What’s Better?)

 A coarser ground works best for French presses, as it prevents the coffee from being muddy and over-extracted.

-A Moka pot uses fine ground (just like espresso) so the water can get passed through the filter basket properly.
+The Correct rind size for a Moka Pot is medium or medium fine ground so the water can get passed through the filter basket properly.

 Being up-front while wrapping up “What’s going to be best for you?”

-That’s all for the French Press vs Moka Pot the final decision is ultimately yours!
+That’s all for the French Press vs Moka Pot the final decision is finally yours!

 Also Read Other French Press Comparisons